Biological Evolutionary Puzzles

 “Anti-Biotic Resistance”

-Bacteria or pathogen becomes resistant to antibiotics, medications, or natural immunity by mutation.
+When bacteria or a pathogen becomes resistant to antibiotics, medications, or even natural immunity derived by mutation.

 This antibiotic action is supercharged and becomes an unnatural “environmental pressure,” thereby only a “lucky” few that “gained” a genetic mutation become invisible to the hard-working t-cell hitmen of our immune system.
 This inadvertently permits the survival and replication of the mutated bacteria.-2 These mutated bacteria pass this mutated sequence to their offspring, which can emerge as an antibiotic-resistant generation.-2 Why?
 Because the antibiotics or vaccines were not designed to destroy this particular genetic sequence in the first place.
 This is fortuitous, but arguably, this is not transmutative evolution.

 If antibiotic resistance is adequately understood, it provides an abysmal example supporting universal common descent evolution.
 Bacteria can be good or bad within the bodies of living organisms.
 When harmful bacteria enter the body, a myriad of biological weaponry is deployed by our immune system to identify (by genetic sequence), find, and destroy these invaders.
 Our immunity, not the mutated harmful bacteria, is the true marvel.
-Some bacterial attacks have been remedied by artificial vaccines designed to help our immune systems eliminate these invaders.
-The vaccines (like our natural immune systems) receive the “hit” orders by a specific genetic sequence.
-This information is used by many biological functions, including T-Cells that find and destroy these specific genetically sequenced harmful bacteria.
-In the end, only the very few bacteria that had been mutated, changing the genetic sequence, are invisible to the “hit.”
-Now, these survivors multiply and become prevalent.
-Logically, it is no surprise that the original vaccine, like our immune system, is often ineffective against this new genetically varied strain–but not for long.
-The process repeats itself repeatedly–just as it has since the beginning.
-It is factually accurate that mutations occur in nature, and it is also true that they happen in bacteria.
+Some bacterial attacks have been remedied by vaccines designed to help our immune systems eliminate these invaders, but the immune system does all the work.

 Sources: